ktoso/rx-wiki/What's-different-in-2.0.md

   - §2.12 relaxation: if the same `FlowableSubscriber` instance is subscribed to multiple sources, it must ensure its `onXXX` methods remain thread safe.
   - §3.9 relaxation: issuing a non-positive `request()` will not stop the current stream but signal an error via `RxJavaPlugins.onError`.

-From an user's perspective, if one was using the the `subscribe` methods other than `Flowable.subscribe(Subscriber<? super T>)`, there is no need to do anything regarding this change and there is no extra penalty of it.
+From a user's perspective, if one was using the the `subscribe` methods other than `Flowable.subscribe(Subscriber<? super T>)`, there is no need to do anything regarding this change and there is no extra penalty for it.

 If one was using `Flowable.subscribe(Subscriber<? super T>)` with the built-in RxJava `Subscriber` implementations such as `DisposableSubscriber`, `TestSubscriber` and `ResourceSubscriber`, there is a small runtime overhead (one `instanceof` check) associated when the code is not recompiled against 2.0.7.

-If a custom class implementing `Subscriber` was employed before, subscribing it to a `Flowable` adds an internal wrapper that ensures observing the Flowable is 100% compliant to the specification at the cost of some per-item overhead.
+If a custom class implementing `Subscriber` was employed before, subscribing it to a `Flowable` adds an internal wrapper that ensures observing the Flowable is 100% compliant with the specification at the cost of some per-item overhead.

 In order to help lift these extra overheads, a new method `Flowable.subscribe(FlowableSubscriber<? super T>)` has been added which exposes the original behavior from before 2.0.7.
 It is recommended that new custom consumer implementations extend `FlowableSubscriber` instead of just `Subscriber`.